Skip to content

 Following that vote, member Michael Bettencourt moved to have Senior evaluate the town’s strategic downtown action plan and examine how parking and dining revenue could address needs in it.
 He said the town had previously developed a plan estimated at $10 million to $12 million and argued for incremental projects.

-“Some of those funds that come from the parking probably makes sense for it to be reinvested in that area,” he said.
+“It probably makes sense for some of those funds that come from the parking to be reinvested in that area,” he said.

 Senior said he would aim to report back by late April.